gardener/gardener/docs/proposals/01-extensibility.md

 Before every operation, the CRD-controllers check this DNS record (based on the `.spec.leadership.leaseSeconds` configuration) and verify that its result is equal to the `.spec.leadership.value` field.
 If both match, they know that they should act on the resource, otherwise they stop doing anything.

-:information: We will provide an easy-to-use framework for the controllers containing all of these features out-of-the-box in order to allow the developers to focus on writing the actual controller logic.
+:information_source: We will provide an easy-to-use framework for the controllers containing all of these features out-of-the-box in order to allow the developers to focus on writing the actual controller logic.

 When a Seed control plane move is triggered, the `.spec.cloud.seed` field of the respective `Shoot` is changed.
 Gardener will change the respective DNS record's value (`aws-01.core.garden.example.com`) to contain the new Seed name.